 - The focus is almost always on material gain as a reason to correct your internal belief system.

 I’m here to say that believing in yourself is not the main ingredient in the recipe for success.
-It’s not your ticket to a 6-figure income.
-It’s not a means to a capitalistic end.
+It’s not your ticket to a 6-figure income or a means to a capitalistic end.
 It sure as heck wasn’t what led to the successes I’ve found in my career.

 Your belief system is not the reason you’re not successful.